MohammadRezaGholamizadeh/DotnetReportsEngine.ReadmeGeneration/README.md

 | `generator` | `ReadmeGenerator` | ** **Required.**                      |
 | `colors` | `IEnumerable<ColorReference>` | ** **Required.**                      |

+This Method Generate Text Format For Color Table That You Want To Add It To ReadMe File.

 * AddDemoLink(generator, link)

 | Parameter | Type     | Description                |